Generic name: thalidomide (tha LID oh mide)

 What other drugs will affect thalidomide?

-Taking thalidomide with other drugs that make you sleepy can worsen this effect.
-Ask your doctor before taking thalidomide with a sleeping pill, narcotic pain medicine, muscle relaxer, or medicine for anxiety, depression, or seizures.
+Using thalidomide with other drugs that make you drowsy can worsen this effect.
+Ask your doctor before using opioid medication, a sleeping pill, a muscle relaxer, or medicine for anxiety or seizures.

 If you use hormonal birth control (pills, implants, injections) to prevent pregnancy: There are certain drugs that can make hormonal birth control less effective in your body.
 Tell your doctor about all other medicines you use.
 You may need to replace your hormonal birth control method with another effective form of contraception.

-Other drugs can interact with thalidomide, and certain other medicines may further your increase your risk of blood clots.
+Other drugs can affect thalidomide, and certain other medicines may further your increase your risk of blood clots.
 This includes prescription and over-the-counter medicines, vitamins, and herbal products.
-Not all possible interactions are listed in this medication guide.
-Tell your doctor about all medicines you use, and those you start or stop using during your treatment with thalidomide.
-Give a list of all your medicines to any healthcare provider who treats you.
+Not all possible interactions are listed here.
+Tell your doctor about all your current medicines and any medicine you start or stop using.

 More about thalidomide